top of page

 Enjoy life without panic attacks

-Have you ever experienced a sudden rush of fear that comes with a racing heartbeat, sweating, trembling, shallow breathing, nausea, and dizziness?
+Have you ever experienced a sudden rush of fear with a racing heartbeat, sweating, trembling, shallow breathing, nausea, and dizziness?
 You may feel like you are losing control, going crazy, or going to die.

 Yes, this is a panic attack.
 If you have ever experienced a panic attack, you know what it feels like.